ibm-cloud-docs/assistant/dialog-voice-actions.md

 **Updating fields that are not root level**

 When configuring dynamically from {{site.data.keyword.conversationshort}} using this speech command, it's important to note that only the root level fields, such as *narrowband* or *broadband*, are updated.
-If they are omitted from the action, the original configuration settings persist.
+If they are omitted from the command, the original configuration settings persist.
 You can use the different **update_strategy** properties for *merge* and *merge_once* to merge config fields with the existing configuration.